User Module

 _finalize()

-For continuous execution, signal might be used to stop the thread:
+For continuous execution, signals might be used to stop the thread:

 def stop(signum, frame):